johnwinans/rvalp/README.md

 RISC-V Assemly Language Programming

-This is currently a bootstrap of something that might, some day, be worth turning into a book on RISC-V programming in assembly language.
+This is an attempt to create a book on RISC-V programming in assembly language.

 Pull requests are welcome.